ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.ems-esp/README.md

 	Placeholder for the next version (at the beginning of the line):
 	### **WORK IN PROGRESS**
 -->
+### 2.6.0 (2023-10-30)
+* Add indicator for connection status of the gateways within instances overview

+### 2.5.3 (2023-10-29)
+* Replace axios post by axios put for KM200 gateway to secure that write changes are accepted

+### 2.5.2 (2023-10-19)
+* Update energy statistics and recordings for history and influxdb
+* include warning in log that InfluxDB V2 will not be supported in future versions anymore

+### 2.5.1 (2023-10-13)
+* correct hourly recordings timestamps for km200 (timezone difference)

+### 2.5.0 (2023-10-11)
+* avoid duplicates on ems-esp energy statistics
+* replace request by axios
+* some corrections for ems-esp sensors and custom elements
+* move database config to parameter page

+### 2.4.1 (2023-09-10)
+* add parameter to read ems-esp custom elments

 ### 2.4.0 (2023-09-03)
 * integrate custom entities for ems-esp gateway
 * rework async functions